USS Missouri (BB-63): Museum ship (1998 to present)

 Originally, the decision to move Missouri to Pearl Harbor was met with some resistance.
 The National Park Service expressed concern that the battleship, whose name has become synonymous with the end of World War II, would overshadow the battleship Arizona, whose dramatic explosion and subsequent sinking on 7 December 1941 has since become synonymous with the attack on Pearl Harbor.
 To help guard against this impression Missouri was placed well back from and facing the Arizona Memorial, so that those participating in military ceremonies on Missouri's aft decks would not have sight of the Arizona Memorial.
 The decision to have Missouri's bow face the Arizona Memorial was intended to convey that Missouri watches over the remains of Arizona so that those interred within Arizona's hull may rest in peace.

 Missouri was listed on the National Register of Historic Places on 14 May 1971 for hosting the signing of the instrument of Japanese surrender that ended World War II.
 She is not eligible for designation as a National Historic Landmark because she was extensively modernized in the years following the surrender.

 On 14 October 2009, Missouri was moved from her berthing station on Battleship Row to a drydock at the Pearl Harbor Naval Shipyard to undergo a three-month overhaul.
 The work, priced at $18 million, included installing a new anti-corrosion system, repainting the hull, and upgrading the internal mechanisms.
 Drydock workers reported that the ship was leaking at some points on the starboard side.
 The repairs were completed the first week of January 2010 and the ship was returned to her berthing station on Battleship Row on 7 January 2010.
 The ship's grand reopening occurred on 30 January.
-In 2018 a $3.5 million project was completed to restore and preserve the superstructure.
+In 2018, a $3.5 million project was completed to restore and preserve the superstructure.
 This included the lower navigation bridge on level four which includes the chart house, the captain's at-sea cabin, pilot house and conning tower and the open bridge on level five.

+Awards

+Missouri earned three battle stars for World War II service, five for Korean War service and further three for Gulf War service.
+She has also earned the following awards: